j-nolan/erlang-fun/pcap-reader/README.md

 We will test our code using Rebar's eunit tool.

 ## API methods
+Before coding, we discussed on what our program should do.
+We agreed on the following specification:
 - Read `pcap` files
   * **Input**: a binary representation of a `pcap` file
   * **Output**: the global header as a map of key-values